Progress towards the two-thirds conjecture on locating-total dominating sets: Introduction

 \begin{conjecture}[\cite{conjpaperLTD}] Every twin-free isolate-free graph $G$ of order $n$ satisfies $\gLT(G)\leq\frac{2}{3}n$. \end{conjecture}

-Conjecture~\ref{conj} was proved for graphs with no $4$-cycle as a subgraph in~\cite{conjpaperLTD}.
+Conjecture~\ref{conj} was proved in~\cite{conjpaperLTD} for graphs with no $4$-cycles as subgraphs.
 It was also proved for line graphs in~\cite{line}.
 It was also proved in~\cite{conjpaperLTD} to hold for all graphs with minimum degree at least~26 for which another related conjecture~\cite{Heia,conjpaper} holds (which is the case for example for bipartite graphs and cubic graphs).
 It was proved in a stronger form for claw-free cubic graphs in~\cite{hl12} (there, the $\frac{2}{3}$ factor in the upper bound is in fact replaced with $\frac{1}{2}$, and the authors conjectured that $\frac{1}{2}$ holds for all connected cubic graphs, except $K_4$ and $K_{3,3}$).
 An approximation of the conjecture was proved to hold for all twin-free graphs in~\cite{conjpaperLTD}, where the $\frac{2}{3}$ factor in the upper bound is replaced with $\frac{3}{4}$.

 Note that, if true, the bound of Conjecture~\ref{conj} is tight for the 6-cycle and $2$-coronas, by the following.

 \begin{observation} If a graph $G$ of order $n$ is a triangle, a 6-cycle or a $2$-corona of any graph, then $\gLT(G)=\frac{2}{3}n$. \end{observation}